BananaAcid/imapbox/README.md

 > - **Compatibility to the polo2ro's version is preserved**
 >
 > Some new features:
+> - Server mode (execute, defined by cron compatible config string)
 > - Test only mode (login credentials test), optionally output list of folders
 > - Argument to specify a specific config file
 > - Argument to show a version
-> - Accounts can be specified as DSN, provided in the config and multiple times in CLI
+> - Accounts can be specified as DSN, provided in the config and _multiple times_ in CLI
 > - A commandline helper to create a DSN
 > - Changed error handling to behave like a common CLI tool, errors are logged to error pipe
 > - Added inbuild email search option with optional json output